 Idyllically situated on Stearns Wharf, Great Pacific Ice Cream Co. boasts 32 flavors of ice cream and sherbet to choose from.
 You can’t go wrong with a scoop (or two) in a crisp handmade waffle cone, especially when it’s complemented by the incredible ocean view as you stroll along the pier or grab a bench to watch the sunset after dinner.
 Great Pacific Ice Cream Co. also dishes up reliably scrumptious standbys like banana splits and hot fudge sundaes with a cherry on top.
 Learn More

-A fresh crop of new restaurants in Santa Barbara is spicing up the already delicious culinary landscape.
 As far as we’re concerned, there’s always room for more good eats in our bountiful city surrounded by organic farms, family-run ranches, avocado and citrus orchards and the seafood-rich Santa Barbara Channel.
+You’re definitely going to want to sample what these new Santa Barbara South Coast restaurants are cooking up with the ingredients of the season.
+From casual to refined and everything in between, this fresh crop of eateries is ripe for your restaurant picking.